Samkhyakarika: Means of knowledge: verses 4 to 8

 Verse 6 asserts that objects can be known either through sensory organs or through super-sense (inner derivation from observations).
-Verse 7 of the Karika states that perception alone is not sufficient means to know objects and principles behind observed reality, certain existent things are not perceived and are derived.
+Verse 7 of the Samkhyakarika states that perception alone is not sufficient means to know objects and principles behind observed reality, certain existent things are not perceived and are derived.
 The text in verse 8 asserts that the existence of Prakriti (empirical nature, substances) is proven by perception but its subtle principles are non-perceptible.
-Human mind, among others emerge from Prakriti, states the text, but are not directly perceptible, rather inferred and self derived.
+The text notes that the human mind, among others, emerge from Prakriti but are not directly perceptible, rather inferred and self derived.
 The reality of mind and such differ and resemble Prakriti in different aspects.

 The theory of causation and the doctrine of Gunas: verses 9 to 14

-Samkhya karika, in verse 9 introduces its theory of Satkaryavada (causation), asserting that "the effect is pre-existent in the cause".
-That which exists, states Karika, has a cause; that which exists not, lacks a cause; and when there exists a cause, in it is the seed and longing for the effect; that, a potent cause produces that which it is capable of.
+Samkhyakarika, in verse 9 introduces its theory of satkaryavada (causation), asserting that "the effect is pre-existent in the cause".
+That which exists, states the Samkhyakarika, has a cause; that which exists not, lacks a cause; and when there exists a cause, in it is the seed and longing for the effect; that, a potent cause produces that which it is capable of.
 Hence, it is nature of existence that "perceptible principles exist in nature", and effects are manifestation of the perceptible principles.
-The Samkhya theory of causation, Satkāryavāda, is also referred to as the theory of existent effect.
+The Samkhya theory of causation, satkāryavāda, is also referred to as the theory of existent effect.

 Verse 10 asserts that there are two kinds of principles operating in the universe: discrete, un-discrete.
 The discrete is inconstant, isolated and unpervading, mutable, supporting, mergent, conjunct and with an agent.
 The un-discrete is constant, field-like, pervasive, immutable, non-supporting, non-mergent, separable and independent of an agent.
-Both discrete and un-discrete, describes Karika in verse 11, are simultaneously imbued with three qualities, and these qualities (Guṇa) are objective, common, prolific, do not discriminate and are innate.
-It is in these respects, asserts Karika, that they are the reverse of the nature of Soul (Self, Atman) because Soul is devoid of these qualities.
+Both discrete and un-discrete, describes the Samkhyakarika in verse 11, are simultaneously imbued with three qualities, and these qualities (Guṇa) are objective, common, prolific, do not discriminate and are innate.
+It is in these respects, asserts the Samkhyakarika, that they are the reverse of the nature of the self because the self is devoid of these qualities.